rosaj/p2p_sgd/README.md

 #### Dataset preparation

 Preprocessed dataset can be downloaded from a [shared google drive](TODO: add link).
 Unpack the zip into the `data` directory.
 When completed, folder `data/reddit/clients/` must contain all `.h5` files containing the training, validation and test data.
+Tokenizer must be placed in `data/reddit/`

 Alternatively, you can recreate this dataset by following the info in [Reddit.md](./data/Reddit.md).